ipfs-shipyard/ipfs-primer/files-on-ipfs/1-add-and-retrieve-files/README.md

-# Tutorial: Adding Files to IPFS and Retreiving Them
+# Lesson: Adding Files to IPFS and Retreiving Them

 ## Goals (Learning Objectives)
-After doing this tutorial you will be able to
+After doing this Lesson you will be able to
 * Add a file to IPFS
 * Read a file out of IPFS